 1. Spend time in the sunlight

-3. Using crystals is a fun way to help balance your third chakra.
-For example citrine, amber, yellow sapphire and yellow tourmaline
+3. Using crystals is another way to help balance your third chakra.
+For example citrine, amber, yellow sapphire and yellow tourmaline.

 4. Using following essential oils can also help to balance your 3rd chakra:

-When appropriately used, humour can shine light on the truth and neutralize or eliminate the negative behaviour.
+When appropriately used, humour can shine a light on the truth and neutralise or eliminate the negative behaviour.